-Policy Area Policy objectives Potential effects of policy objectives on Natura 2000 sites Objectives Enabling the district's infrastructure to improve and support growth 11 Enable organisations that provide community infrastructure, such as schools and the health service, to provide and maintain improved facilities and services in locations people can get to and that can meet people's current and future needs, and support sustainable economic growth in deprived areas.
+Policy Area Policy objectives Potential effects of policy objectives on Natura 2000 sites 11 Enable organisation schools and the heat services in locations future needs, and services in locations future needs, and services in locations future needs, and services and services and services and services and services and services and mitigating the services and mitigating the services and mitigating the services and mitigating the services and mitigating the services and services and mitigating the services and services and mitigating the services and services and services and mitigating the services and s Enabling the district's infrastructure to improve and support growth 11 Enable organisations that provide community infrastructure, such as schools and the health service, to provide and maintain improved facilities and services in locations people can get to and that can meet people's current and future needs, and support sustainable economic growth in deprived areas.
 12 Enable energy, communications, water and waste organisations to improve their infrastructure and services so that they can meet people's current and future needs, protect the environment, and contribute towards dealing with the causes and mitigating the effects of climate change.
 13 Enable transport providers to provide improvements, particularly better and more integrated public transport, cycling and pedestrian facilities, to meet people's current and future needs, improve the safety and efficiency of the transport network, and support sustainable economic growth.
 14 Enable improvements to be made to the built and natural environments which will help to maintain and improve historic assets, improve habitats and their connectivity, help the public access and enjoy open spaces such as parks and allotments, reduce the risk of flooding, keep the effects of climate change (including the effects on habitats and wildlife) to a minimum, and support healthy lifestyles.
 15 Enable the maintenance and improvement of the quality of sporting and leisure facilities, including opportunities for culture and tourism.
-This will include maintaining a flexible supply of land and buildings for sport and recreation that is the right quality and in the right location, and can meet people's current and future needs and support healthy lifestyles This policy specifically incorporates environment criteria including water resource protection so has no likely significant direct impact on Ensor's Pool.
-However, by its nature there is a potential for indirect significant impacts on Ensor's Pool through air pollution.
-There are specific references to ecology and a high quality natural environment that could have a positive indirect impact on any SAC or SPA downstream of the River Avon.
-5. Preferred Le vel of Growth PO1: Preferred Level of Growth Our preferred option for the level of growth between 2011 and 2029 is 10,800 dwellings, an annual average of 600 new homes each year.
+This will include maintaining a flexible supply of land and buildings for sport and recreation that is the right quality and in the right location, and can meet people's current and future needs and support healthy lifestyles 5.
+Preferred L evel of Growth PO1: Preferred Level of Growth Our preferred option for the level of growth between 2011 and 2029 is 10,800 dwellings, an annual average of 600 new homes each year.
 This is a generic policy and has no likely significant direct or indirect impact on Ensor's Pool.
 Should the increase of dwellings require